top of page

 Solution

-A simple way of providing immediate relief for the homeless is if every worker donated a modest $1/week to a hunger relief fund (or weighted amount based on income).
+A simple way of providing relief for the homeless is if every worker in the country donated a modest $1/week to a hunger relief fund (or weighted amount based on income).
 The weekly total would then be transferred to a given city for addressing their hunger and homelessness situation.

 In America, that would result in approximately $150 million being distributed every week to a different city.
 Larger cities may receive several weeks' worth of aid, so a major city like New York may receive 10 weeks or $1.5 billion to feed the poor.
 Which leaves 42 weeks' worth of aid remaining (or over $6.3 billion) to distribute to other cities within the first year alone.

-According to the Feeding America charitable organization, a donation of $1 can generate 10 meals.
-There are approximately 45 million people in America fed by these organizations, which means that after a week's worth of funding, the program may feed the hungry in America for about a month.
+According to the Feeding America charitable organization, a donation of $1 can generate 10 meals due to the cooperation with local distributors in the area.
+There are approximately 45 million people fed by these organizations, which means that after a week's worth of funding, the program may feed the hungry for about a month.
 After 12 weeks, the program will have enough to feed the nation's needs for an entire year.

-Remaining funds or further contributions sent to city accounts will allow withdrawal by the 4% rule that makes the situation self-sustainable thereafter.
-For subsequent years, the funds may be used to purchase clothing, job training, prefabricated homes, etc., so that the homeless may be able to support themselves.
+Remaining funds will allow withdrawal by the 4% rule that makes the situation self-sustainable thereafter.
+When including subsequent years, the funds may be used to purchase clothing, job training, prefabricated homes, etc., so that the homeless may be able to support themselves.

-If other nations adopted the same program, in less than a decade or two, this simple solution may solve the global hunger and homelessness problem with very little effort on the part of others.
+If other nations adopted a similar program, in less than a decade or two, this simple solution may solve the global hunger and homelessness problem with very little effort.
+All it takes is coordination and the willingness to help others.

 bottom of page